Bluebeam Revu in a Citrix Environment | Revu 20

 Non-persistent virtual desktops

 Open licenses are ideal for non-persistent set-ups.
-In these environments, Revu is not registered on the virtual desktop’s master image.
+In these environments, Revu is not registered on the virtual desktop’s system image.
 Enterprise licenses aren’t a good fit for these environments because a license will only be released once it has been left inactive for 15 days.

 With an Open license, Revu will register its license automatically when Revu or a Revu plugin is launched.
 With a Perpetual license, the license will register when the user saves a document or uses a plugin.
 In the cases of both Open and Perpetual licenses, only one seat of Revu is registered, so customers must have as many seats on the license as users who will be accessing the shared copy of Revu.